WHAT IS MEDLIFE?

-MEDLIFE currently operates in Ecuador, Panama, and Peru.
-In each country, MEDVIDA staff seek out the poorest of the poor.
+MEDLIFE currently operates in Ecuador, Peru and Tanzania.
+In each country, MEDLIFE staff seek out the poorest of the poor.
 The hardships faced by our patients and communities vary from country to country: In Lima, MEDLIFE works in a community on the ourskirts of the city where 20,000 people are designated to a single doctor for their primary care needs.
 In Ecuador, MEDLIFE works with villages where access to a hospital or emergency medical services are essentially nonexistent during heavy rains.
 Find out more about the countries and communities in which we work on our 'Where We Work' page.

 MEDLIFE divides donations into two funds, the MEDLIFE Fund, which dedicates 100% of every donation toward building sustainable development projects for poor communities, and the Mission Fund which is the broadest kind of giving to MEDLIFE and helps MEDLIFE accomplish it’s overall mission.